king-cobra-user/RED_USER_BOT/README.md

 <h5>This is a userbot made for telegram.
 I made this userbot with help of all other userbots available in telegram.
 All credits goes to its Respective Owners.</h5>

-This is the one and only official HellBot Userbot made by #Team_HellBoy.
+This is the one and only official HellBot Userbot made by #Team_redboy.

 Don't forget to star this repo if you liked it.